ku-air/Contrast-CAT/README.md

 ### Acknowledgments
 This project partially uses code from the following open-source project in implementing the baseline method:
-- [AttCAT: Attention-based CNN for Attribution](https://github.com/qiangyao1988/AttCAT) by Yao Qiang et al.
+- [AttCAT: Explaining Transformers via Attentive Class Activation Tokens](https://github.com/qiangyao1988/AttCAT) by Yao Qiang et al.

 To use Contrast-CAT and other attribution methods, follow the steps below.